pymor/pymor/docs/source/tutorial_mor_with_anns.rst

     training_set = parameter_space.sample_uniformly(100)
     validation_set = parameter_space.sample_randomly(20)

-In this tutorial, we prescribe the size of the reduced basis that shall be used.
-It is also possible to determine a relative or absolute tolerance that should not be exceeded on the validation set.
-We can now construct a reductor using a basis size of 4:
+In this tutorial, we prescribe the l2 error of the reduced basis that shall be used.
+It is also possible to determine a relative or absolute tolerance that should not be exceeded on the training set.
+Further, one can preset the size of the reduced basis.
+We can now construct a reductor with prescribed error for the basis and mean squared error of the neural network:

 .. jupyter-execute::

     from pymor.reductors.neural_network import NeuralNetworkReductor

-    reductor = NeuralNetworkReductor(fom, training_set, validation_set, basis_size=4)
+    reductor = NeuralNetworkReductor(fom,
+                                     training_set,
+                                     validation_set,
+                                     l2_err=1e-5,
+                                     ann_mse=1e-5)

 To reduce the model, i.e. compute a reduced basis via POD and train the neural network, we use the respective function of the